 EMAIL FAMILY VALUES FOR LIFE

-• Worship on Sundays at 1:00pm
+• Worships on Sundays at 1:00pm

 Followers of Christ Hmong Baptist Church is a place of connection for families, a place to worship the Lord, and to be challenged by biblical messages that address everyday problems.
 As a church of Jesus Christ, Followers of Christ Hmong Baptist Church exists to glorify God by making disciples from all nations.